storj/storj/docs/design/automatic-updates.md

 What if:
 * bad gradual rollout.

-Rollbacks for local update failures.
+Local update failures.
+Rollback?

 Stampeding herd for updates and crashes.

-Notifying the user about an update.
+Notifying the user about an update or failure to update.

 Turning off automatic-updates.

 ### Starting Storage Node binary on OS Start-Up

 We need to ensure that storage node binary starts on computer start-up, without logging into the system.

 ### Restarting Storage Node binary on Crash / Problems